richinfante/ison/readme.md

 # UON

+**DISCLAIMER: This package is experimental.
+Although it should be stable for most cases, you most likely shouldn't trust it yet for production use**

 UON is a more powerful cousin to JSON.
 It allows for serialization of dates, and other user types.
 It is technically a subset of Javascript, so it is theoretically possible to run directly in a Javascript interpreter.

 ## Examples: